Information for Businesses

 Business Inspection Program

-The City of San Diego Storm Water Division conducts inspections of industrial and commercial facilities and treatment control BMPs within the city limits.
+The City of San Diego conducts inspections of industrial and commercial facilities and treatment control best management practices within the city limits.
 Inspections are mandated by the Municipal Separate Storm Sewer System Permit (MS4) (Order No. R9-2013-0001) and the Municipal Code (§43.03).

-City inspectors will examine facilities and/or treatment control BMPs and give suggestions to help with storm water permit compliance, and recommend additional ways to reduce the potential for release of pollutants.
+City inspectors will examine facilities and/or treatment control best managemetn practices and give suggestions to help with storm water permit compliance, and recommend additional ways to reduce the potential for release of pollutants.

 Storm Drain Stenciling Program